codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-28-c101-first-program.markdown

 {% endhighlight %}

 <div class="para">
 	<emphasis class="code">printf</emphasis> is a function that is defined in the file <emphasis class="code">stdio.h</emphasis>.
 It is primarily used to print something on the screen.
 When we want to provide output to the user, we use <emphasis class="code">printf</emphasis> function.
-The function contains a sentence <emphasis class="quoted">Hello, Master!</emphasis>, which is the exact same sentence that we wanted to print on the screen, in our objective.
+The function contains a sentence <emphasis class="bold">"Hello, Master!"</emphasis>, which is the exact same sentence that we wanted to print on the screen, in our objective.
 This implies that the sentence we pass to the <emphasis class="code">printf</emphasis> function will be directly printed on the screen; this is nothing but the job of the <emphasis class="code">printf</emphasis> function.
 </div>

 <div class="para">